 Height: Male Bloodhounds grow to about 26 inches, while females are a few inches smaller at 23-25 inches tall at the withers.

-While a Bloodhound’s temperament is friendly and easy going, they can sometimes be a bit stubborn.
+While the Bloodhound temperament is generally friendly and easy-going, they can sometimes be a bit stubborn.

 As with most hounds, they can be independent and determined when it comes to doing their own thing.